A Componentwise Estimation Procedure for Multivariate Location and Scatter: Robustness, Efficiency and Scalability: Concluding Remarks

 In future, it will be interesting to build new classification algorithms with applications in various machine learning and image analysis problems.
 Robust covariance matrix estimation plays a key role in the fields of finance and econometrics.
-This method can also be extended to high dimensional and functional spaces which is yet a quite difficult statistical problem.
-Apart from these applications, it will be interesting to study the behaviours of both the ordinary and sequential minimum DPD methods under cellwise contamination.
+This method can also be extended to high dimensional (although explored empirically in Section \ref{sm_hd_sim}) set-ups which is yet a quite difficult statistical problem.
+Apart from these applications, it will be interesting to study the behaviours of both the ordinary and componentwise minimum DPD methods under cellwise contamination.
 We have provided one such example in Section \ref{sm_cellwise}.
-We plan to study the same in detail in a future work.
+We plan to study the same with more detailed analysis in a future work. \\

 \begin{appendices}